 I created Indio Metal Arts in 2012.
 I design and build steel free standing sculpture, furniture, architectural elements and trellises.
 Now I work full time in the studio, preparing for art festivals, gallery shows and commissions.
 You may have seen me at the Lake Oswego Festival of the Arts, Salem Art Fair & Festival, Association of Landscape Designers Tour, Portland Open Studios, Gathering of the Guilds, Local 14, or Cracked Pots.

 I use as much salvaged material as possible in my work.
-I collect it from steel yards around the state, from the side of the road, through my travels or by donation.
+I collect it from steelyards around the state, from the side of the road, through my travels or by donation.
 Scrap metal has an embedded history and character that folds into each design.
 I’m inspired by the unique shapes of these found treasures.
-Sometimes I know right away what I want to build but sometimes it takes years.
-I’m driven by the design challenge of transforming known objects into ones with a new voice.
-The assemblages become one of a kind sculptures that can’t be duplicated.
+Sometimes I know right away what I want to build but sometimes it takes years of contemplation.
+I’m driven by the design challenge of transforming these known objects into an assemblage with a new voice that is one of a kind.
 I seek for the viewer to be surprised by how a material is used in an unconventional way, far removed from its past life.
-It’s magic to me.
+The process is magic to me.